Corey Jensen: 2017

-After starting the season with the Townsville Blackhawks, Jensen made his NRL debut in Round, coming off the bench against the St George Illawarra Dragons.
+After starting the season with the Townsville Blackhawks, Jensen made his NRL debut in Round 7, coming off the bench against the St George Illawarra Dragons.
 In Round 16, he scored his first NRL try in the Cowboys' 14–12 win over the Penrith Panthers.
 On 28 July, he re-signed with the Cowboys until the end of the 2019 season.
-On 1 October, Jensen started on the interchange in the Cowboys' 2017 NRL Grand Final loss to the Melbourne Storm.
-He ended his rookie season with 17 games and 1 try.
+On 1 October, Jensen started on the interchange bench in the Cowboys' 2017 NRL Grand Final loss to the Melbourne Storm.
+He ended his rookie season with 17 games and one try.
 On 6 October, he was named the Cowboys' Rookie of the Year.

 2018

 Jensen played 18 games for the Cowboys in 2018, starting at prop in Rounds 13 and 16.

 2019

 Jensen played just six NRL games in 2019, spending the majority of the season with the Townsville Blackhawks.
 In May, he was the vice-captain of the Queensland Residents side that defeated New South Wales Residents.
 On September 2, Jensen signed a two-year contract extension with the Cowboys.